ansible/instruqt/tracks/getting-started-ansible-navigator/01-ansible-navigator-intro/assignment.md

 ***

-**2.** Now that we know `ansible-navigator` was installed succesfully, try writing a quick playbook called `test.yml` to ping localhost.
+**2.** Now that we know `ansible-navigator` was installed successfully, try writing a quick playbook called `test.yml` to ping localhost.
 It could look something like this:
 ```
 ---
 - name: this is just a test